nicollis/blog.oll.is/content/posts/2023-09-04_robust_python/index.md

 ### Versioning Your Documentation

 As your code evolves, so should your documentation.
 Versioning your documentation ensures that it stays in sync with your codebase, providing accurate and up-to-date information.
 This is especially important when your project has multiple versions in use.

-That's an excellent point to add.
-Self-documenting code enhances readability and maintainability, making the codebase more robust over time.
-This approach often involves using descriptive naming conventions for variables, methods, and classes, as well as utilizing type annotations.
-Here's how you can extend the "Documentation" section to include this concept:

 ### Self-Documenting Code: A First Line of Defense